erlyaws/yaws/README.md

     xcode-select --install

-Finally, to run the testsuites, yaws need to install:
+Finally, to run the test suites, yaws need to install:

 * git
 * wget